micmejia/bible-dump/NKJV/John/John 17.md

 And all Mine are Yours, and Yours are Mine, and I am glorified in them.

 ###### 11
 Now I am no longer in the world, but these are in the world, and I come to You.
-Holy Father, keep[^d] through Your name those whom You have given Me, that they may be one as We _are._
+Holy Father, keep through Your name those whom You have given Me, that they may be one as We _are._

 ###### 12
-While I was with them [^e]in the world, I kept them in [^f]Your name.
-Those whom You gave Me I have kept; and none of them is [^g]lost except the son of [^h]perdition, that the Scripture might be fulfilled.
+While I was with them in the world, I kept them in Your name.
+Those whom You gave Me I have kept; and none of them is lost except the son of perdition, that the Scripture might be fulfilled.

 ###### 13
 But now I come to You, and these things I speak in the world, that they may have My joy fulfilled in themselves.